-This month we speak to Dr Donna Grant, Consultant Psychiatrist at The Priory Hospital Chelmsford, about depression.
+This month we spoke to Dr Donna Grant, Consultant Psychiatrist at Priory Hospital Chelmsford, about depression.
 She discusses the most effective ways to support those living with the illness, and offers guidance on how best to approach a patient you are concerned about.

 January has a reputation for being the most depressing month of the year, as the post-Christmas blues kick in.
 However, when someone is suffering from depression they feel extremely low and sad, and this can persist for months or years - not just for a few days.

 Depression is a serious, life threatening disorder that occurs worldwide and can affect anyone, at any stage of their lives.